 How about racquetball every Monday after class?
 Ever swum in an Olympic-sized pool?

 Student groups are a great way for you to meet your peers, connect with professionals, and have some fun while trying out new things.

 Jumping out of a plane might sound scary to you, but not to members of the Skydiving Club.

 Fall in love with campus through our 900+ student groups.

 Studying abroad changes outlooks, grants opportunities, and leaves memories.
 This is the best time in your life to travel, so don’t waste it.

 Intern, research, work, or study abroad—it’s up to you.

-With the largest program in the nation—300+ opportunities in 80+ countries—you’ll find a place to go.
+With one of the largest programs in the nation—250+ opportunities in 60+ countries—you’ll find a place to go.
 Or two.
 Or four.

 There are lots of scholarships for students interested in studying abroad, and in a lot of cases, you pay regular U of M tuition anyways.

 Freshmen itching to travel can take a Freshman Seminar Abroad.
 You’ll take a seminar on campus and then go abroad during winter or spring break.